tumesh007/Pdf-Redactor/README.md

 ## 10. Known limitations / honest notes

-- **Screenshots**: not included in this deliverable — generating real screenshots requires a running display session with rendered PDFs, which this environment can't produce.
-Run the app locally to capture your own; the usage walkthrough above describes each screen.
 - **Split before/after preview** (item 9 in the spec) is architected for (the `PreviewScene`/`PreviewView` split cleanly from redaction logic so a second synchronized view is a small addition) but the